The great thing about the concept behind the Arduinos is that in many cases you can benefit from the work of others.

 Automatic installation via the Arduino IDE

-The automatic installation of a library is the easy way to install an Arduino library.
-Unfortunately, this is not possible with all libraries.
-Nevertheless, it is easiest to always check the automatic installation option first.
-If the library is not found, you can still install it manually.
+Automatic library installation is the easy way to install an Arduino library.
+Unfortunately, this is not possible for all libraries.
+Nevertheless, it is always easiest to check the automatic installation option first.
+If the library cannot be found, you can still install it manually.
 More on that later.

-To install a click on "Install" and the selected library will get installed.
+To install, simply click on “Install” and the selected library will be installed.

 Manual installation via Windows Explorer

-The manual installation of a library is always necessary if the library was not found during the automatic installation.
-Even if you want to install several libraries, it is often easier / faster to install them "in one go" as this is done with a simple copy operation.
+Manual installation of a library is always necessary if the library was not found during the automatic installation.
+Even if you want to install several libraries, it is often easier/quicker to install them “in one go”, as this is done using a simple copy process.

-As an example, the Adafruit Neopixel library will be installed here.
+As an example, the Neopixel library from Adafruit is installed here.

-Download the entire contents of the GitHub directory.
-How to do this is explained in the article GitHub - How to copy files from a github to my computer.
+Now download the entire contents of the GitHub directory.
+How to do this is in the article GitHub - How do I copy files from a GitHub to my computer? described.

 Then unzip the downloaded zip file (the GitHub directory) to a location of your choice.

-Information about unpacking an archive can be found in the article WinRar?
+You can find information about unpacking an archive in the article WinRar?
 WinZip?
-WinWhat? - Darling I shrunk the files
+WinWhat? - Honey I shrunk the files

 Mostly under: